José Bernardo de Tagle y Portocarrero, 4th Marquess of Torre Tagle: Biography

-His wife, with whom he had no children, died in 1811.
-Also in 1811, Viceroy Abascal promoted him to sergeant-major.
-The following year, Tagle was successively appointed lieutenant colonel and colonel of the newly created Regiment of Distinguished Volunteers of the Spanish Concord, a unit which he initially largely funded personally.
-Simultaneously, he was elected as Mayor of Lima for the 1811–12 term.
+Political career

+In addition to his military promotion, he entered local politics by winning the election for Mayor of Lima for the 1811–12 term.
 During this time, Tagle entered into contact with some of the liberal nobles of Lima who advocated for reforms and then became conspirators against the viceregal administration like José de la Riva Agüero or the Count de la Vega del Ren.
 As a consequence, Viceroy Abascal managed his election as Deputy for Lima to the Cortes of Cadiz in March 1813 and Tagle was sent to Spain.

 In Cadiz, he ardently defended the independence of America.
-During this time, Tagle sent a petition to the King requiring his appointment as Intendant of Tarma or Trujillo, but he only obtained a similar post to La Paz, which is why he remained in Spain some years.
-In 1815, he was created a Knight of the Order of Santiago and promoted to the rank of brigadier in the Army.
+During this time, Tagle sent a petition to the King requiring his appointment as Intendant of Tarma or Trujillo, but he only obtained a similar post to La Paz, which is why he remained in Spain for some years.
+In 1815, he was created a Knight of the Order of Santiago and promoted to the rank of brigadier in the army.

 On his return to Peru in 1819, Viceroy La Pezuela prevented him from exercising his position as Intendant of La Paz.
 In return, the viceroy first appointed him his aide-de-camp and then interim Intendant of Lima.

-In 1819, Marquis married for the second time, Mariana Echevarría y Santiago de Ulloa.
 In 1820, he was appointed Intendant of Trujillo and when José de San Martín entered into Peru, he was the first Peruvian officer to hoist the national flag in the north of Peru, and on 24 December 1820, proclaimed Trujillo independent.

 After the independence was proclaimed by San Martín in July 1821, Tagle was appointed General Inspector of the Civic Guard and Commander-in-Chief of the Peruvian Legion.
 One of the closest allies of San Martín, he was designated a member of the Council of State and created a Founder of the Order of the Sun, of whose Grand Council he was vice president.